IN THIS ISSUE:

 In summary, minimizing exposure to past and future medical expenses will often translate into lower exposure to lost wage, and pain and suffering allegations.
 In the case of both pre-existing injury and future surgery allegations, retaining a medical expert to conduct a records review as well as an Independent Medical Examination will also serve to bolster the defense.

-Laura Hess, Allyson Thompson, and Michelle Philo Appointed to Orange County Woman’s Lawyer Association Board
+Laura Hess and Michelle Philo Appointed to Orange County Woman’s Lawyer Association Board

 On Monday, December 9, 2013, Kring & Chung, LLP was a proud sponsor of the Orange County Woman’s Lawyer Association (“OCWLA”) 2014 Board of Officers and Directors Installation and Holiday Celebration.